Campus Security Authorities

 - On-campus, including residence halls

-- Off-campus at Fisher sponsored events, on college controlled property, or at a property controlled by a recognized student organization.
+- Off-campus at Fisher sponsored events, on university controlled property, or at a property controlled by a recognized student organization.

 - Public property streets (streets adjacent to the campus)